-- (3) A practitioner who is required to use their motor vehicle when recalled to work shall be reimbursed all expenses incurred in accordance with the provisions of Schedule 2. - (4) A practitioner who is required to use their telephone after being contacted by the employer shall be reimbursed reasonable expenses for the cost of calls on application and presentation of satisfactory evidence that the call costs were incurred. - (5) Notwithstanding the provisions of this clause, if the Employer and the Association agree, other arrangements may be made for compensation of on call and call back.
+- (c) An entitlement to call back payment does not arise unless the practitioner is rostered on call pursuant to this sub clause. - (d) The rostering of a practitioner pursuant to sub clause (3)(a)(ii) shall not be done in a manner which gives rise to adverse Occupational Health / Safe Working Hours outcomes. - (e) If a dispute arises in relation to a decision to roster a practitioner pursuant to sub clause (3)(a)(ii) then Clause 52 Dispute Settling Procedures may be invoked and pursuant to subclause 52(5) the status quo (i.e. the condition applying prior to the issue arising) shall remain until the issue is resolved in accordance with the dispute settling procedures. - (4) A practitioner who is required to use their motor vehicle when recalled to work shall be reimbursed all expenses incurred in accordance with the provisions of Clause 47-Travel Allowance. - (5) A practitioner who is required to use their telephone after being contacted by the employer shall be reimbursed reasonable expenses for the cost of calls on application and presentation of satisfactory evidence that the call costs were incurred. - (6) Notwithstanding the provisions of this clause, if the Employer and the Association agree, other arrangements may be made for compensation of on call and call back pursuant to Clause 7 Agreement Flexibility. - (7) During the life of this Agreement the parties will examine sub speciality On Call and Call Back arrangements to determine opportunities / arrangements for improved workforce management and clinical service delivery.